 I wanted to learn C# and .NET.
 I sat and thought for a long while what project I could do that would keep my interest long enough to produce a result others would actually use.
 I took a break from brainstorming to watch one of my favorite twitch.tv streams, Wyld.
 He ran a giveaway on his chat using one of the current bot tools out there.
 The winner was chosen at random from the chat and posted to the chat.
 Problem was there was so much traffic in the chat that most people did not see the winner.
-Then it came to me, there is no good programs to display results from chat polls, giveaways, and the like on stream.
+Then it came to me, there are no good programs to display results from chat polls, giveaways, and the like on stream.
 So I sat down and started working on Chatinator for Twitch.

 Let me start off, I am no pro in any of the following you are about to see.
 I have spent the past few weeks trying to learn about HTML5 and some of the cool new things its brings.
 First off, you can see a demo of all my work on GitHub.io.
 I should tell you right now, I think it will only function on chrome.
 I know there are some styling issues on Firefox and the last time I tried running it in firefox it didn’t run at all.